 - If you miss a class, get the notes from a classmate – NOT from me – and review them before the next class.
 I expect you to catch up on any missed assignments.

 - I expect that you will do your homework assignments and submit them according to specifications on the date they are due.
 If you are faced with an emergency and need more time for an assignment, you MUST talk to me.
 Please note that talking to me does not guarantee that you will get an extension, but it makes it a lot more likely.
-Otherwise, late homework will be penalized by one letter grade for each class that it is late.

 - I expect you to be an active listener in class and to take responsibility for learning the material—not just surviving homework assignments and exams.